jsatheesh568/jsatheesh568/README.md

 <p align="center">
   - 🔭 I’m currently working on Backend Development and Javascript.<br>
   - 🌱 I’m diving deep into Web and Backend Development.<br>
-  - 🌱 I'm proud to announce my investment in the  <a href="https://smile-wide.co.in/">Smile Wide blog</a>, which can be maintained for dental-related cares and queries.<br>
+  - 🌱 I'm proud to announce my investment in the  <a href="https://smile-wide.co.in/">Smile Wide blog</a>, which is maintained for dental-related cares and queries.<br>

 </p>